ExploreJavaNewfeatures/Explore_Java_9-11/src/Java9/OtherFeatures.md

 trigger blocking to the current thread.
 Besides, CompleteFuture can use callback function to get result.

 ## 5. Multi-version JAR
-Because Java is constantly evolving and adding new features to JDK,
+Because Java is constantly evolving and adding new features to JDK, And, if we want to use those features in our APIs, then that can obligate downstream dependencies to upgrade their JDK version.
+Sometimes, we are forced to wait on using new language features in order to remain compatible.
+Java9 allows simultaneously contain implementations compatible with disparate JDK versions.

 `javac --release 8 -d classes-8 src/Java9/OptionalOr.java`